Implement security practices

 Defend against DDoS attacks

-Validators are responsible for ensuring that the network can defend against denial of service attacks.
+Validators are responsible for ensuring that the network can defend against denial-of-service (DDoS) attacks.

 Validators can mitigate these attacks by carefully structuring their network topology in a sentry node architecture.

-Validator nodes should only connect to full nodes they trust.
-They can be run by the same validator or other validators they know.
-A validator node will typically run in a data center.
-Most data centers provide direct links to major cloud providers.
+Validator nodes should only connect to full nodes that they trust.
+These nodes can be run by the same validator or other validators that they know.
+A validator node will typically run in a data center and most data centers provide direct links to major cloud providers.
 A validator can use these links to connect to sentry nodes in the cloud.
 This shifts the burden of denial-of-service from the validator's node directly to its sentry nodes.
 This may require new sentry nodes to be spun up or activated to mitigate attacks on existing ones.

 Sentry nodes can be quickly spun up or used to change IP addresses.
-Because links to the sentry nodes are in private IP space, an internet based attack can't disturb them directly.
+Because links to the sentry nodes are in private IP space, an internet-based attack cannot directly disturb them.
 This will ensure a validator's block proposals and votes always make it to the rest of the network.

 Learn more about sentry-node architecture.

-config.toml:_6# Comma separated list of nodes to keep persistent connections to_6# Do not add private peers to this list if you don't want them advertised_6persistent_peers = "comma separated list of sentry node addresses"_6_6# Set true to enable the peer-exchange reactor_6pex = false
+config.toml:_6# Comma separated list of nodes to keep persistent connections to._6# Do not add private peers to this list if you don't want them advertised._6persistent_peers = "comma separated list of sentry node addresses"_6_6# Set to true to enable the peer-exchange reactor._6pex = false

 For sentry nodes, edit the